2xic/optimization-playground/computer-vision/what_you_get_is_what_you_see/readme.md

 ## Output
-After a few epcohs the model starts to give resaonble outputs :')
+After a few epochs the model starts to give reasonable outputs :')

 *Update* the model seems to overfit, and does not do well on test dataset :'(